CMake Configuration — Building an STM32 Build System from Scratch

 set(CMAKE_SYSTEM_PROCESSOR ARM)2

-Setting CMAKE_SYSTEM_NAME to Generic tells CMake: this is not a Linux/Windows/macOS program, but a bare-metal environment.
-If you set it to Linux, CMake will try to find Linux headers, and you'll be greeted by a whole row of red squiggly lines.
+Setting CMAKE_SYSTEM_NAME to Generic tells CMake: "This is not a Linux/Windows/macOS program, this is a bare-metal environment."
+If you set it to Linux, CMake will try to find Linux headers, and you'll be greeted with a screen full of red squiggly lines.

-CMAKE_SYSTEM_PROCESSOR = ARM is mainly for scripts that detect the CPU architecture.
-In our scenario, it's fine to leave it unset, but setting it doesn't hurt.
+CMAKE_SYSTEM_PROCESSOR is mainly for scripts that detect the CPU architecture.
+It's optional in our case, but it doesn't hurt to set it.

-Next up is specifying the toolchain.
-Note the ${CROSS_COMPILE} prefix here — once you add arm-none-eabi-, CMake will automatically deduce the full toolchain paths.
-If you can see arm-none-eabi-gcc when running the where or which command, this will work.
+Next, we specify the toolchain.
+Note the TOOLCHAIN_PREFIX here.
+Once you add arm-none-eabi-, CMake automatically derives the full toolchain paths.
+If you can see arm-none-eabi-gcc by running the which or where command, this will work.

 The most critical line is this one:

 set(CMAKE_TRY_COMPILE_TARGET_TYPE STATIC_LIBRARY)This setting saved my life.
-By default, CMake compiles a small program and tries to run it during project configuration to test whether the toolchain is working properly.
-But here's the problem: we're compiling an ARM program, which simply can't run on an x86_64 development machine!
-Without this line, CMake will throw a try_compile failure error.
-By setting it to STATIC_LIBRARY, CMake will only compile the test program without trying to link and run it, solving the problem.
+By default, when configuring a project, CMake compiles a small program and tries to run it to verify that the toolchain works.
+The problem is: we are compiling an ARM program, which cannot run on an x86_64 development machine!
+Without this line, CMake throws an error that the try_compile run failed.
+By setting it to STATIC_LIBRARY, CMake only compiles the test program but doesn't try to link or run it, solving the problem.

-The last line, CMAKE_EXPORT_COMPILE_COMMANDS, isn't strictly necessary, but I highly recommend enabling it.
-It generates a compile_commands.json file, which clangd and VSCode's C++ extension read to get the correct compiler flags.
-Without it, your IDE won't be able to find STM32 headers, and every call like HAL_GPIO_WritePin will be flagged as an "undefined symbol."
+The last line, CMAKE_EXPORT_COMPILE_COMMANDS, while not mandatory, is highly recommended.
+It generates a compile_commands.json file that clangd and VSCode's C++ extensions read to get the correct compiler options.
+Without it, your IDE won't be able to find STM32 header files, and every call like HAL_GPIO_WritePin will be flagged as an "undefined symbol."

-Source File Collection — That Damn Template Problem
+Source File Collection — That Damn Template Issue

-Next, we need to gather all the required source files.
-First up is the startup file:
+Next, let's gather all the necessary source files.
+First, the startup file:

 )2